craftercms/docs/source/developers/plugins/studio-plugins.rst

            config/
              studio/
                plugins/
+                 js/
+                   {yourPluginId}/
                      {yourPluginType}/
                        {yourPluginName}/

       |

 #.
-Commit the new files added so it will be picked up by Studio
+If your site plugin is inside Studio, setup needed configuration files, etc.
 #.
-If your plugin is inside Studio, setup needed configuration files, etc.
-#.
-See your plugin in action by refreshing your Studio browser if your plugin is inside Studio, otherwise visit: ``/studio/plugin?site={site}&type={yourPluginType}&name={yourPluginName}``
+See your site plugin in action by refreshing your Studio browser if your site plugin is inside Studio, otherwise visit: ``/studio/plugin?site={site}&pluginId={yourPluginIdName}&type={yourPluginType}&name={yourPluginName}``

 .. note::

    Here are some things to keep in mind when creating your full screen plugins with its own route:

-   - If your entry file is not called ``index.js``, you must add ``&file={yourFile}`` to the above url to see your plugin in action
+   - If your entry file is not called ``index.js``, you must add ``&file={yourFile}`` to the above url to see your site plugin in action
-   - The steps listed above will load your plugin in the page.
-Your plugin would need to bootstrap and do whatever it needs to do when loaded i.e.  it should render itself and for that, it may need to create a root element and append it to the body.
+   - The steps listed above will load your site plugin in the page.
+Your site plugin would need to bootstrap and do whatever it needs to do when loaded i.e.  it should render itself and for that, it may need to create a root element and append it to the body.
    - Some of our components, services and utils — including the ``AuthMonitor`` — are published via the ``CrafterCMSNext`` (window.CrafterCMSNext) global variable.
-This means you could use them in your plugin.
+This means you could use them in your site plugin.

 -----------------------------------